shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 Of course, as the number of internal transfers needed to sum to a withdrawal amount increases, the less likely it actually happened — realistically, who’s going to coordinate 1,000 unaffiliated addresses to privately send them funds!

-That’s why the internal economy of PolyAztec matters.
+That’s why the internal economy of Nata Network matters.

 Internal transfers muddy up anonymity set calculations, but only if there are a sufficient number of internal transfers and a large enough quantity of deposits in the system.

 ## Purify Before Entering

-Now, what PolyAztec doesn’t do is protect users on mainnet, and poor security hygiene on Polygon can hurt user privacy.
+Now, what Nata Network doesn’t do is protect users on mainnet, and poor security hygiene on Polygon can hurt user privacy.

 But there’s some good news here — simply follow privacy best-practices.